zdravkov/kendo-docs/getting-started/web/sortable/integration.md

         });
     }

-## Customizing the hint
+## Customize the hint

 The hint element is appended to the `<body>` element and as a result its width will be different from the Grid's one.
-The following example demonstrates how to style the hint element so it will look exactly like the row element that is currently dragged.
+The following example demonstrates how to style the hint element so it **looks like the row element** that is currently dragged.

-### Example - customizing the hint

     <div id="grid"></div>
     <script>